3STEB4N28/3STEB4N28/README.md

 ### Hi there 👋, it's me 3STEB4N

-A 14-year old back-end developer from El Salvador 🇸🇻, currently living in New York, USA🇺🇸.
+A back-end developer from El Salvador 🇸🇻, currently living in New York, USA🇺🇸.

 ---